 Yes!
 In-game it seems as though the travel powers have a lot of variety among them.
 Can you describe the process that went into creating the game's 'for fun' powers?
 Chris:

 "Our most important philosophy is that your time together with friends is the most valuable part of the game.
 We need to make sure you can stay together with your friends."

+We're not trying to play how they'll all 'metrically intersect' to make the perfect game.
+Instead we're keeping our eye on the important things: "we have to have the Flash in the there."
+We have to have that kind of fun.
+Then we look to figure out how to make that work in the context of the game.
 We got to play with superspeed, and flight.
 You mentioned that acrobatics was going to be another travel power; walljumping and that sort of thing.
 What else can we expect to see in the game as regards travel powers?
 Chris:

 [laughing] I'm interested to see what Jens has to say; go ahead, you have complete freedom here.
 Jens:

 Really there are three movement modes that most heroes have.
 Some sort of acrobatics with zip-lines to get around leaping jumping, some kind of flight powers, and some kind of superspeed.
 Those are the three big buckets.
 We have several others we want to play with ...
 Wall-Crawling?
 Jens:

 "You need to be able to fight with your character while you're in your movement mode.
 It would be lame if you couldn't fly and attack at the same time."